Observational constraints on 3-forms dark energy: Observational fit

 The prior for the 3-form dark energy model is chosen given $\rho_{\rm DE,0} \approx \mathrm{KE}_i + V_\ast$ and the dynamical variables of $V$ and $F_{0ijk} F^{0ijk} = \left(\dot\chi + 3 H \chi \right)^2$.
 To match with the Gaussian potential, we choose a logarithmic prior on $a_i^3 \sqrt\xi \kappa \chi_i$ and $\xi$, given us direct control of when the 3-form field climbs up the potential (and when the speed of sound becomes positive).\footnote{Notice that the prior on $\dot\chi_i + 3 H_i \chi_i$ does cover the fixed point $E$ (kinetic-energy-dominated).
 However, it is strongly suppressed by the flat prior on $V_\ast$ and $\dot\chi_i + 3 H_i \chi_i$.
 This is a deliberate choice to prevent MCMC from becoming trapped around $E$ which is indistinguishable from the $\Lambda$CDM model.
-On the other hand, we explicitly exclude fixed points $A_1$ and $A_2$, as the \emph{small-field branch} requires significant fine-tuning.} Furthermore, we verify that the instability associated with a negative speed of sound at the early time does not materialise by deploying two different perturbation code within CAMB, one with a modified scalar perturbation evolution governing the physical degrees of freedom of the 3-form field $\delta\chi$, and another with the dark energy perturbation turned off.
+On the other hand, we explicitly exclude fixed points $A_1$ and $A_2$, as the \emph{small-field branch} requires significant fine-tuning.} Furthermore, we verify that the instability associated with a negative speed of sound at the early time does not materialise by deployingFinally, as discussed in the previous section, the 3-form dark energy with a Gaussian potential is inherently unstable in the early universe, and one should consider it as an effective description of some other underlying field.
+For the numerical analysis, we deploy twothree different perturbation codes within CAMB~that does not surfer from the gradient instability, onetwo with a modified scalar perturbation evolution governing the physical degrees of freedom of the 3-form field $\delta\chi$\footnote{\REV{These two perturbation codes differ by a scaling factor in the definition of the perturbed conjugate momentum $\delta\pi$, with $\delta\pi = \delta \dot\chi$ in the first realisation and $\delta\pi = \delta (\dot\chi + 3 H\chi)$ in the second\HWC{, where we assume the perturbation of the form of a scalar field $\chi$ minimally coupled to gravity}.} }, and another with the dark energy perturbation turned off.
 These two realisations produce identical CMB power spectrum.
 In the rest of this work we will keep the scalar dark energy perturbation.

 This section is divided into 3 subsections.
 Section \ref{sec:data} explains the dataset considered in this paper.
 Section \ref{sec:result} presents the main result of this work, i.e, the cosmological parameters of the 3-form dark energy model under various datasets.
 Section \ref{sec:evolution} discusses the effect of the 3-form dark energy on the cosmic evolution.